Turkish high-speed YHT train

 Train operator:

-TCDD (Türkiye Cumhuryeti Devlet Demiryollan), www.tcddtasimacilik.gov.tr or use their booking page ebilet.tcddtasimacilik.gov.tr.
+TCDD (Türkiye Cumhuryeti Devlet Demiryollan), www.tcddtasimacilik.gov.tr (may need VPN set to Turkey) or use their booking page ebilet.tcddtasimacilik.gov.tr.

 How to buy tickets online